-When an accent modification student first sees the International Phonetic Alphabet (IPA) charts on the table in front of us, their eyes somewhat glaze over..they do have a pretty sterile, oddball look to them, I acknowledge that.
+When an accent modification student first sees the International Phonetic Alphabet (IPA) charts their eyes somewhat glaze over…they do have a pretty sterile, oddball look to them, I acknowledge that.
 Hmmm…are they really necessary for the learning process?
 I suggest, yes, they are really necessary.
-I refer to these charts constantly during lessons.
-I roll them out, place them on the table half-way through the very first lesson, after the assessment.
-I lay them out at the start of every following lesson.
-And they are the last things I put away at the end of a lesson.
+I refer to these charts frequently during lessons.
+I roll them out starting in the very first lesson, after the assessment.
 I teach the students the lay of the land of those charts – both vowel and consonant charts – and students relate to them, with increasing curiosity and ownership of their learning.
 It really does help.

-So I look forward to sitting with you, the student, or with your family member, friend, neighbor, or colleague, who is making the effort to modify their accent.
-Peering together at this system, these charts, these worn tools of reference and learning.
-“Oh, I get it!”
-And you will get it.
-You will.
+I look forward to meeting with you, the student, or with your family member, friend, neighbor, or colleague, who is making the effort to modify their accent.
+Looking together at this system, these charts, these tools of reference and learning.